aasoni/wave/README.md

         cd scripts
         ./run.sh sample/parameters.txt

-This will run the simulator in the background, and the python script the builds the movie in the foreground.
+This will run the simulator in the background, and the python script that builds the movie in the foreground.